 Excluded Driver

 An excluded driver is someone specifically not covered by your car insurance, even if they use the vehicle.
 For example, let's say Mark has a history of multiple speeding tickets.
 To avoid a spike in premiums, his family might choose to exclude him from their car insurance policy.
-This means if Mark drives and gets into an accident, the insurance won't cover the damages.
+This means if Mark drives and gets into an accident, the family's insurance policy won't cover the damages.

 Permissive Use Driver